Jasmax and Haumi Partner: Cultural Design Leadership

 The formalised partnership has arisen out of the role Haumi has with Jasmax on the New Zealand Pavilion at Expo 2020 in Dubai.

 Of Rongowhakaata, Te Aitanga-a-Mahaki, and Ngāi Tāmanuhiri decent, Karl will also provide mentorship to Jasmax’s cultural advisory group, Waka Māia.
 Waka Māia is a team of dedicated designers who facilitate engagement with mana whenua groups on specific built environment projects utilising engagement frameworks including Te Aranga Māori Design Principles.
-As well as the NZ Pavilion at Expo 2020 in Dubai, recent projects include The University of Waikato's Tauranga CBD campus, and Auckland’s transformational infrastructure project, City Rail Link.
+As well as the NZ Pavilion at Expo 2020 in Dubai, recent projects include the University of Waikato's Tauranga Campus, and Auckland’s transformational infrastructure project, City Rail Link.

 Karl Johnstone says, “My work naturally involves shifting thinking in the cultural space from one of obligation to one of opportunity – and that aligns well with Jasmax’s vision for the future of Aotearoa New Zealand.”